Sabrinas Organizing

 Now, it's time to sort.

-Start sorting until you complete sorting all the items in the room.
+Continue sorting until you have completed sorting all the items in the room.

 Do this for each room and take any donated items to your favorite charity.